-The long and short of it is that you do need bamboo flooring underlayment if you are nailing down or floating a bamboo floor, however you do not need underlayment when gluing down a bamboo floor.
-Using underlayment under your bamboo floor can provide soundproofing, moisture protection, and stability, and reduce wood on wood squeaking.
-Bamboo flooring and an underlayment/vapor barrier can be installed on any existing floor including concrete, wood flooring, vinyl tile, linoleum, tile, etc., as long as the floor is flat and solid.
+The long and short of it is that you need bamboo flooring underlayment if you are nailing down or floating a bamboo floor.
+However, you do not need underlayment when gluing down a bamboo floor.
+Using underlayment under your bamboo floor can provide soundproofing, moisture protection, and stability and reduce wood on wood squeaking.
+Bamboo flooring and an underlayment/vapor barrier can be installed on any existing floor, including concrete, wood flooring, vinyl tile, linoleum, tile, etc., as long as the floor is flat and solid.

 What type of underlayment is best with bamboo flooring?

-The most common underlayments used when nailing a floor down is 15 lb felt paper (i.e. roofing paper) and red rosin paper.
+The most common underlayments used when nailing a floor down are 15 lb felt paper (i.e., roofing paper) and red rosin paper.
 Most installers prefer 15 lb felt paper.
 This is because rosin paper tends to leave behind red dust that can stain walls and clothing.
 This dust is often hard to remove.

 People often ask if they can use 3 in 1 foam/rubber underlayment under nail down floors.